yslavcom-code/deep-learning-challenge/README.md

 Improved, but still below the target.

 It looks like there should have been more data cleaning carried out before training the models.

+The results were saved in AlphabetSoupCharity.h5 and  AlphabetSoupCharity_Optimisation.h5 (best optimization effort)